 As has been the case for some years, breaches by a DNO of its licence conditions could lead to financial penalties, which Ofgem has stated "will have a proportionate impact on shareholder returns".
-In order to assure compliance with its licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of the approximately 1,781 regulatory obligations contained within the compliance database is currently assigned to 55 owners in the CE Group.
-Those owners are required, on a quarterly basis, to review compliance with their relevant obligations and report on any perceived risks to the compliance process, which are then addressed.
+In order to assure compliance with its licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of the approximately 1,781 regulatory obligations contained within the compliance database is currently assigned to 55 responsible managers.
+Those responsible managers are required, on a quarterly basis, to review compliance with the relevant obligations that have been assigned to them for certification and report on any perceived risks to the compliance process, which are then addressed.
 The Regulation Manager reports to the board of directors on the outcome of each quarter's exercise.

-During the year, a revenue-related issue arose in that the adjustment of settlements data by certain suppliers had the effect of distorting the apparent performance of the Company under the losses incentive scheme for the regulatory year ended 31 March 2010.
+A revenue-related issue arose in that the adjustment of settlements data by certain suppliers had the effect of distorting the apparent performance of the Company under the losses incentive scheme for the regulatory year ended 31 March 2010.
 The Company devoted a significant effort to investigating the complexities of the settlement system data flows and presented its findings to Ofgem, which agreed to the restatement of losses information for the regulatory year ended 31 March 2010 on a revised basis proposed by the Company.
-Ofgem's agreement to this restatement covered only the data flows relating to the regulatory year ended 31 March 2010 and resulted in an underrecovery being generated in respect of the Company's maximum permitted revenue for that year of £2,171,000, to be recognised as revenue over the 2011/12 regulatory period, as opposed to the previously anticipated over-recovery.
+Ofgem's agreement to this restatement covered only the data flows relating to the regulatory year ended 31 March 2010 and resulted in an under-recovery being generated in respect of the Company's maximum permitted revenue for that year of £8.2m to be recognised as revenue over the 2011/12 regulatory period, as opposed to the previously anticipated over-recovery.

 Although this restatement is a favourable outcome and a significant step towards resolving the overall commercial impact of supplier activity on allowed revenues associated with the losses incentive, the issue remains subject to the closing out the DPCR4 losses rolling retention mechanism.
 In addition, the impact of the DPCR4 period performance on the DPCR5 final losses targets remains uncertain and is still to be resolved.
-Discussions with Ofgem in respect of those issues are continuing as at the date of approval of this annual report and accounts and the Directors anticipate that those discussions will be concluded by the end of 2011.
+Discussions with Ofgem in respect of those issues are continuing as at the date of approval of these Regulatory Accounts and the directors anticipate that those discussions will be concluded early in 2012.